Walker Morris advises on the largest river hydroelectric project in YorkshirePrint news article

 The innovative hydroelectric power plant is the largest to be commissioned in England since the start of the century and will generate enough electricity to supply 800 homes.

 Specialist energy and real estate lawyers from Walker Morris worked as part of a team comprising over 100 people, many from companies based in Yorkshire and the north of England, to complete the project.
-The names of the people involved, including Emma Collins from Walker Morris, have been inscribed on a commemorative stone, in recognition of their contribution to the delivering the project, which was developed on time and on budget.
+The names of the people involved, have been inscribed on a commemorative stone, in recognition of their contribution to the delivering the project, which was developed on time and on budget.

-The Walker Morris team comprised Ben Sheppard from the Energy, Infrastructure & Government Team and Judith Pike, Emma Collins and Kathryn Brook from the Real Estate Team.
+The Walker Morris team comprised Ben Sheppard from the Energy, Infrastructure & Government Team and Judith Pike and Kathryn Brook from the Real Estate Team.

 “There has never been a greater need to develop clean, renewable and sustainable energy plants.
 The Barn Energy hydroelectric power scheme is exemplary of the types of projects that are so important to provide clean energy for future generations and is a good example of our ability to deliver energy and energy efficiency projects across a broad scale.